designerfart/bulk-file-script/README.md

 Notes :
--Currently working on tags for wav files as they do not work
+-Currently working on tags for wav files as they do not show in explorer